 My Journey To Tattoo Artist

-No longer a dream, I am a tattoo artist….
+No longer a dream, I am a tattoo artist!

 Throughout my childhood I had never thought that I wanted to be a tattoo artist.
 I had drawn and created some, but my visions sat elsewhere.
 I can’t pinpoint exactly what it was I wanted to “be” as a child…I think I was more focused on other things.
-My american education system praised me for getting good grades so I studied, got good grades and didn’t take “fun“ art classes.
+My American education system praised me for getting good grades so I studied, I got good grades and didn’t take “fun“ classes.
 I regret this sooooo much.
-America’s school system taught me that I would not succeed if I took classes that didn’t contribute to my resume for college, and so I didn’t.
-I drew for assignments or extra curricular events maybe 1 or 2 times within four years.
+America’s school system taught me that I would not succeed if I took classes that didn’t contribute to my resume for college, so I didn’t.
+I drew for assignments or extra curricular events 1 or 2 times within four years.
 I don’t know how I got through it.
 I am an artist.
 I have always and will always be an artist.
-I regret all the time I spent, being something other than that.
+I regret all the time I spent being something other than that.

 “Sleeping Bulldog” painted with cheap watercolor on wood.